MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/businessModel.md

 We have identified the actors involved in the overall CC Dispute process, these actors are outside of the corporation and we can think of them as  the external entities, that we will connect to, to get information, but do not participate in the dispute resolution, we will see more of that in the service integration step.

-Note: To get a reminder of the actors look into the Use Case overview or step 1 od this scenario.
+Note: To get a reminder of the actors look into the Use Case overview or step 1 of this scenario.

 One of the requirements to successfully process a dispute is that all of the parties involved are aware of the dispute status at all times.
 Since they can all influence the final resolution of the dispute.
-Because different parties will have visibility and sometimes control over the process we need a domain model that clearly describes the objects that describe the data and the actors that do interact in the resolution of the Credit Card Dispute process.
+Because different parties will have visibility and sometimes control over the process we need a domain model that clearly depicts the objects that describe the data and the actors that do interact in the resolution of the Credit Card Dispute process.

 So far we can identify 3 major entities: